 Methamphetamine is a powerful drug that causes great physical and psychological harm to users.
 Known as crystal meth, speed, tweak, and ice

 Crystal meth.
 Speed.
 Tweak.
 Ice.
 Whatever you call them, the use of methamphetamines carries the promise of destruction along with it.
 The physical and psychological repercussions of using the drug have the potential to last a lifetime.
 The longer you use the drug for, the bigger and longer-lasting the impact.

 Although 667,000 Americans reporting that they actively use meth (according to the National Survey on Drug Use and Health), it still is not as common as other drugs.
-In comparison, 24 million people report active marijuana use, 3.3 million use pain relievers, and 1.9 million regularly use cocaine.
+In comparison, 24 million people report active marijuana use, 3.3 million use pain relievers, and 1.9 million extensively use cocaine.

 What kind of impact does crystal meth use have on these individuals?
 You may have seen an anti-meth campaign showing before and after comparison pictures of drug users.
 The external consequences of speed are obvious but what happens on the inside?
-Continue reading to learn more about the effects of methamphetamines on your body.
+Continue reading to learn more about the effects of methamphetamines on your body

 What is Methamphetamine?